Discovering bluebell woods with the Isle of Wight Walking Festival

 You’re definitely going to notice the cold so make sure you have a warm insulation jacket – although down is warmer if you get caught in the rain it won’t work as effective as synthetic jackets.
 You’ll definitely also need waterproofs.
 Learn more in our ultimate guide to layering.

-Other bits you might need – multiple pairs of gloves (there’s nothing worse than when your gloves get wet so make sure you have spares), ski goggles, a hat, dry bags, a flask, and a torch with spare batteries.
+Other bits you might need – multiple pairs of gloves (there’s nothing worse than when your gloves get wet so make sure you have spares), ski goggles, a hat, dry bags, a flask, safety gear, and a torch with spare batteries.

 All this kit is going to leave you needing a big rucksack – around 40litres should hold everything you need.

 Navigating in winter is definitely more difficult.
 Walls and fences can be buried by snow and even rivers can freeze over and be buried, leaving you short of features to rely on for navigating.
 The hours of daylight are also shorter and visibility is often reduced so make sure you can navigate by compass and contours.
 Brush up in techniques such as aiming off, counting paces and timing and be wary of cornices on ridges – give them a wide berth.

 GPS can be a fantastic tool in winter and I love OS Maps for quickly relocating when I’m navigationally challenged on a snowy plateau, but don’t rely on this.
 Your phone’s battery can quickly drain in the cold weather.
 Always carry a paper map too.